tbenoit6283/skillet-nsx/README.md

 ## Caution
 - That skillet will not deploy our VM agents on NSX manager nor configure it for deployment, it's panorama configuration only.
 - That skillet release does not include creation of automated Security Groups and automated Steering Rules policies.
 That part will remain a manual step to fit your needs after you properly applied your skillet to panorama.
+- That skillet will create only one single Security Group into NSX Manager linked to one single DAG in panorama.
+Additional DAGs/Security Groups must be added manually after you apply the skillet.

 ## Support Policy